StarPlayrX/bigmac/README.md

-# 🐞 Bug

-For those who are using TouchID for sudo, there is a problem with BigMac2's priveleged launcher.

-This will be fixed as soon as possible with a new privileged launcher.

-workaround open terminal:

-sudo /Applications/bigmac2.app/Contents/MacOS/bigmac2

----

 Added Support for macOS Big Sur 11.6.8, "macOS Monterey 12.5 as of 8.13.22

 Because of race conditions during macOS boot with Mac Pros years 2008 to 2012, Open Core Legacy Patcher is recommended and OCLP can compliement BigMac2.
 I will eventually produce a guide on how to make the two products work seamlessly with each other.
+Update: this may no longer be an issue with current versionf of Big Sur and Monterey.
+There may be some issues updating to the proper firmwares.
+Investigating.

 ### For Mac enthusiasts who want to run macOS Big Sur or macOS Monterey on Unsupported Mac hardware.